axwaizee7/JavaLab/README.md

 ---

 19. a.
 Write a java program to show the use of methods overriding.
 By defining a class super with method display() and a subclass sub with method display(). _(March 5)_

+---

+20. a. write a java program to overload a method area for finding out area of a square, rectangle and circle. _(March 8)_